ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 The provisioned throughput limit is determined by the total number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.

 Maximum throughput limit:
-- for the general-purpose volume profile the limit is 670 MBps (5360 Mbps).
+- for the general-purpose volume profile, the limit is 670 MBps (5360 Mbps).
-- for the 5iops-tier volume profile the limit is 768 MBps (6144 Mbps).
+- for the 5iops-tier volume profile, the limit is 768 MBps (6144 Mbps).
 - for the 10iops-tier and custom profiles, throughput can't exceed 1024 MBps (8192 Mbps).

 In the following examples, the stand-alone volumes are provisioned with: